Skip to Main Content

 Heat visualization for your Austrian production.

-Thermal imaging cameras detect infrared radiation to visualize heat signatures, creating distinctive footage used in wildlife documentaries, scientific programming, heritage conservation surveys, and creative productions.
-In Austria, thermal cameras are particularly valuable for filming Alpine wildlife such as ibex, chamois, and red deer in the Tyrol and Salzburg Alps, as well as for industrial energy audits and scientific research in the Alpine environment.
+Here is how this works in practice.
+Thermal imaging cameras detect infrared radiation to visualize heat signatures, creating distinctive footage used in wildlife documentaries, scientific programming, heritage conservation surveys, and creative shoots.
+In Austria, thermal cameras are specific valuable for filming Alpine wildlife such as ibex, chamois, and red deer in the Tyrol and Salzburg Alps, as well as for industrial energy audits and scientific research in the Alpine environment.

+Here is the short of it.
 We source thermal imaging camera systems and operators with experience in infrared cinematography across Austria.
-From wildlife shoots in the Hohe Tauern and Austrian Alps to architectural heritage studies at Schönbrunn and Austrian Film Institute (ÖFI)-backed productions, our team coordinates equipment specifications, Bundesdenkmalamt clearances, and shooting logistics for thermal footage that meets your technical and creative needs.
+From wildlife shoots in the Hohe Tauern and Austrian Alps to architectural heritage studies at Schönbrunn and Austrian Film Institute (ÖFI)-backed shoots, our team sets up gear specs, Bundesdenkmalamt clearances, and shooting logistics for thermal footage that meets your tech and creative needs.

 Capabilities